filecoin-project/fvm-docs/docs/index.md

 ### Decentralized, verifiable computation

 We have have both computation and storage under a single roof.
 Imagine being able to apply a computation to be applied on data incentivizing it's execution all the way to the end, and being able to certify that the result AND the output are verifiably correct.

+## Technical side of FVM

+The FVM is fundamentally based on WASM.
+WASM is a portable execution format that initially was build for the web in theory was meant to replace JS, but has trancended to other runtimes.
+It's seen a massive uptake in blockchain ecosystems.
+One key aspect of the FVM is that it should interact with IPLD state tree data efficiently.

+Native actors can be written in languages that compile to WASM.
+This doesn't mean that you'll want to use ANY language that compiles to WASM - devs wanna be aware of the runtime costs and overheads of certain languages.
+One language that produces very succinct WASM code is Rust - which is why we're building the reference SDK in rust.

+Another key aspect of the FVM is that it has support for foreign runtimes and VMs, such as the EVM, JS/SES, LLVm, IR, BPF, and other models.

+### EVM compatibility

+There's been incredibly strong requests from the Filecoin dev community for the FVM to support EVM and Solidity compatibility out of the box - so this is a priority.
+With the FVM developers will be able to deploy EVM contracts directly to the Filecoin blockchain directly.
+This means all the things that have been audited and battle tested in Ethereum land are available on the FVM (things like ERC-20 tokens, NFTs, flash loans, etc).

+WE can also leverage all the build tools from the EVM ecosystem: things like truffle, hardhat, remix, along with all the IDE and VSCode plugins.

+The plan to make the compatibility possible is to adopt an EVM Bitcode and WASM approach instead of working off Solidity directly.
+This choice guarantees almost perfect execution, fidelity, and parity, along with mitigating risks otherwise present in the Solidity to WASM cpomliation path.
+We're looking at adopting the Sputnik VM project which has emerged as the de factor WASM compatible EVM implementation in the industry.

+### The data layer

+We can consider the FVM as a computation engine for IPLD data.
+The file coin state tree and the actor states are IPLD objects.
+And the FVM essentially executes computation on those inputs to produce outputs.

+### Scaling consensus

+User-defined actors will exponentially increase the demand for space on the blockchain.
+There's research going into fixing this using things like sharing and hierarchical consensus with parallel execution.
+This has implications for the FVM, mainly that infra-shard calls can be synced, and cross-shard calls MUST be synced.